 Check the soil first.
 Is it wet or dry?

-Wet soil + yellow leaves = Overwatering or root rot.
+• Wet soil + yellow leaves = Overwatering or root rot.
 Stop watering immediately.
-Check the roots : if they’re brown and mushy (not firm and white), you have root rot.
+Check the roots: if they’re brown and mushy instead of firm and pale, you have root rot.
 Trim the affected roots with sterile scissors, let the root ball air-dry for a few hours, and repot in fresh aroid mix.

 Brown Leaves